Decoherence-Free Communication over Multiaccess Quantum Channels

-We observe that we can give immediately a rough bound on dimensions of an input for which a $M\otimes N$ code surely exists for a fixed $q$. \begin{theorem}{Corollary} If i) $q=2$ and $d\ge M+N$ or ii) $q>3$ and $d \ge \min\{ Mq +N, Nq+M\}$ then there always exists a $M\otimes N$ DFS for the considered channel. \end{theorem} PROOF.
-The first part follows from the generalized Schur decomposition theorem \cite{stewart} stating that for any two complex matrices $A$, $B$ there exist unitary transformations $U$, $V$ such that $UAV$ and $UBV$ are both upper or lower triangular at the same time.
+We observe that we can give immediately a rough bound on dimensions of an input for which an $M\otimes N$ code surely exists for a fixed $q$ (naturally, the same will hold with $p$ in place of $q$). \begin{cor} If \begin{enumerate} \item[i)] $q=2$ and $d\ge M+N$ or \item[ii)] $q>3$ and $d \ge \min\{ Mq +N, Nq+M\}$ \end{enumerate} then there always exists an $M\otimes N$ DFC for the considered channel. \end{cor} \begin{proof} i) follows from the generalized Schur decomposition theorem \cite{stewart} stating that for any two complex matrices $A$, $B$ there exist unitary transformations $U$, $V$ such that $UAV^{\dagger}$ and $UBV^{\dagger}$ are both upper or lower triangular at the same time.